BogdanovTimm/NotesOblivion/Philosophy/Ethics/Metaethics/Cognitivism/Subjectivism/Ideal Subjectivism/Ideal Observer/Roderick Firth.md

 # Cons

 - It is an empirical issue whether `X` is good or not.
 That means that empirical sciences like psychology will have something to contribute to assessing the view, though commonsense psychology  may also give us relevant information.
-- It doesn't clear how an agent would be motivated or has reason to do something right
+- It doesn't clear how an agent would be tmotivated or has reason to do something right
 # Pros

 - It does not need **indefeasible** [[Internalism]]